-- Close gaps in opportunities and outcomes because of a particular, or combination of, socio-economic status, disability, gender and/or any other status where disparities are not justified.
+- Close gaps in opportunities and outcomes because of a particular, or combination of, socio-economic status, disability, gender and/or any other status where disparities are not justified

-- Engage a diverse representation of students with the implementation of the Learning and Teaching Strategy.
+- Engage a diverse representation of students with the implementation of the Learning and Teaching Strategy

-- Make our working environment more accessible, inclusive and fair, by understanding and addressing barriers.
+- Make our working environment more accessible, inclusive and fair, by understanding and addressing barriers

-- Address existing race inequalities, achieve a culturally diverse and inclusive environment, and pull individuals from all ethnic backgrounds.
+- Address existing race inequalities, achieve a culturally diverse and inclusive environment, and pull individuals from all ethnic backgrounds

-- Create and deliver a collaborative programme to promote freedom of speech, while fostering respectful interaction, free from discrimination, violence and abuse.
+- Create and deliver a collaborative programme to promote freedom of speech, while fostering respectful interaction, free from discrimination, violence and abuse

-- Embed a culture of respect and promotion of healthy relationships, geared towards addressing and preventing hate crime, harassment, sexual misconduct and domestic abuse.
+- Embed a culture of respect and promotion of healthy relationships, geared towards addressing and preventing hate crime, harassment, sexual misconduct and domestic abuse

 - Create an accountability framework for University, Schools and Services for the delivery of the EDHR strategy, supported by capacity building of all staff to learn, educate and challenge.

 The University aims to ensure that we promote equality, diversity and inclusion throughout our work, and comply with equality duties.
 An equality impact assessment (EIA) is a structured approach to address inequalities and build an inclusive environment, helping to close gaps between groups.
-An EIA should be conducted as soon as a policy, procedure or practice is under consideration, or early enough during a project to influence decisions.
-View the Equality impact assessment page on the intranet
+Staff should conduct an EIA as soon as a policy, procedure or practice is under consideration, or early enough during a project to influence decisions.

 Regulations introduced as part of the Equality Act 2010 (section 147) require that UK organisations with more than 250 staff report and publish specific information on an annual basis relating to: